 The reality is that you’re probably putting too much scrutiny on yourself, and maybe filtering yourself too much.
 You need to get out of your comfort zone.
 Little by little, try new things.

-It’s important that you give yourself some slack as your improve your skill of group convos.
+It’s important that you give yourself some slack as you improve your skill of group convos.
 You really don’t want to beat yourself over every mistake you make.

 Most of those mistakes won’t even be noticed by the people you’re talking to.
-So, try and have some fun while you get better at groups conversations!
+So, try and have some fun while you get better at group conversations!